srivani2142874/dfdl_parsing/README.md

 # dfdl_parsing
-parsing the data and providing initiators assets
+parsing the data and providing initiators asserts